-The Braves' 35 pennants will fly on the light poles in the outfield.
+Seating bowl The Braves' 35 pennants fly on the light poles in the outfield.

-The 1995 World Series trophy will sit in the Champions Suites but can be viewed through glass from Monument Garden
+Champions Suites The 1995 World Series trophy sits in the Champions Suites but can be viewed through glass from Monument Garden

-The Champions Suites will have five replica rings — the 1995 World Series and four NLCS victory rings (1991, 1992, 1996 and 1999) and the World Series ring from 1995.
-There will also be five miniature NLCS trophies visible through glass.
+The Champions Suites have five replica rings — the 1995 World Series and four NLCS victory rings (1991, 1992, 1996 and 1999) and the World Series ring from 1995.
+There are also five miniature NLCS trophies visible through glass.

-Braves jerseys from Boston, Milwaukee and Atlanta will be framed and on display in elevator banks throughout the park.
+Elevator banks Braves jerseys from Boston, Milwaukee and Atlanta are framed and on display in elevator banks throughout the park.

-Delta SKY360 Club:There will be reproductions of all Gold Glove, Silver Slugger, and MVP awards won by Braves players.
+Delta SKY360 Club:There are reproductions of all Gold Glove, Silver Slugger and MVP awards won by Braves players.

-The tunnel from the clubhouse to the field will feature reproductions of Gold Glove and Silver Slugger awards along with a list of all Braves players who have won each award in franchise history.
+Player tunnel The tunnel from the clubhouse to the field features reproductions of Gold Glove and Silver Slugger awards along with a list of all Braves players who have won each award in franchise history.

-See for yourself the bat and ball from The Hammer's record-breaking 715th home run.
-There will also be a display of 715 bat knobs, each inscribed with the date, homer count and opponent.
-The Hank Aaron Terrace will be decorated with images of Hank Aaron on the walls and pillars.
+Hank Aaron Terrace See for yourself the bat and ball from The Hammer's record-breaking 715th home run.
+There is also be a display of 715 bat knobs, each inscribed with the date, homer count and opponent.
+The Hank Aaron Terrace is decorated with images of Aaron on the walls and pillars.

-The SunTrust Club will have a variety of historical Braves photos with a display of bats that belonged to Braves greats and a collection of baseballs signed by Braves Hall of Famers.
+SunTrust Club The SunTrust Club has a variety of historical Braves photos with a display of bats that belonged to Braves greats and a collection of baseballs signed by Braves Hall of Famers.

-There will be a series of displays paying tribute to Braves managers, Braves Cy Young winners, Braves Rookie of the Year winners and Braves no-hitters.
-Expect images of Greg Maddux, Tom Glavine, John Smoltz and Bobby Cox branded into wood panels.
+INFINITI Club: A series of displays pay tribute to Braves managers, Braves Cy Young winners, Braves Rookie of the Year winners and Braves no-hitters, including images of Greg Maddux, Tom Glavine, John Smoltz and Bobby Cox branded into wood panels.

-On display will be artifacts from "the greatest Braves broadcasters," including Pete van Wieren, Skip Caray and Ernie Johnson.
-There will also be Sports Illustrated covers featuring Braves players.
+Press box On display are artifacts from "the greatest Braves broadcasters," including Pete van Wieren, Skip Caray and Ernie Johnson.

-Guests on tour and players will be able to view a reproduction of both Tom Glavine's 1991 Silver Slugger and Greg Maddux's 1995 Gold Glove.
+Braves Clubhouse On view are a reproduction of Tom Glavine's 1991 Silver Slugger and Greg Maddux's 1995 Gold Glove.
 There are also tributes to Braves Cy Young winners, Braves MVP winners, the 14 straight division titles and all retired team numbers.